 1. Conduct a simulated DOT audit: It is always a good idea to conduct a thorough simulated DOT audit at least once per year.
 Deterioration of files is a common problem.

 2. Complete daily vehicle inspection reports: Late in 2014 regulations changed such that daily vehicle inspection reports (DVIR) are no longer required when there are no safety defects detected on a vehicle.
 A driver is not required to prepare the DVIR if after their post-trip inspection he or she has not identified any safety defects.

 3. Pay attention to preventive maintenance: New engine guidelines now recommend the use of synthetic oils for intervals as long as 50,000 miles.
-The regulations mandate that a motor carrier “systematically” repair and maintain their vehicles.
-In our industry, this usually means implementation of a preventive maintenance (PM)
+The regulations mandate that motor carriers “systematically” repair and maintain their vehicles.
+In our industry, this usually means implementation of preventive maintenance (PM)

 4. Organize your PM files: Regarding preventive maintenance files, if you should happen to be the subject of a DOT audit, you can help facilitate the process by organizing your files, so you can give the auditor what they are looking for quickly.

 5. Take note of the short-haul exception: The short-haul exception, often referred to as the “100-mile rule,” has been applicable for decades but still is not utilized by many carriers that would qualify.
 This is an exception from the requirement to record hours of service on a graph logs sheet (or now with the electronic logging device, or ELD), and eliminates the need to prepare the electronic logs if the driver can meet certain conditions.

 6. Monitor safety performance history: In October 2004, the Federal Motor Carrier Safety Administration (FMCSA) mandated that you request a safety performance history(reference check) from all employers for which a driver drove a commercial motor vehicle during the previous three years.